 I made a video for teens to work towards sleep success this year.
 If you know a middle school or teen who has been staying up late, this is for them.

 As a parent, you may want to start thinking now about how you will adjust your child’s schedule to get him or her back on her school schedule.
 It can be a rocky landing if teens need to adjust to a new school year and are used to staying up late and sleeping late– a condition known as social jet lag.
 To me, professionally, what this means is that it is time for a sleep tune-up for my patients who have trouble sleeping.
-I usually schedule my patients with sleep disorders, especially body clock or circadian problems, to make sure that they are on the right trajectory to re-enter school successfully.
+I usually see my patients in July, especially those with body clock or circadian problems, to make sure that they are on the right trajectory to re-enter school successfully.
 The beginning of school sets the tone for the year and kids who are having trouble sleeping may struggle.
 I would advise parents to think about the sleep habits of their children, and how they may need to be readjusted prior to restarting school.

 - For elementary school age children, their schedule tends not to deviate too much during the summer.
 (Even if you want them to when you are on vacation, they don’t sleep in).
 However, you may have relaxed your routine a little bit.
 Here’s what I would recommend:

 - Mark one week prior to the beginning of school and plan on establishing more rigorous bedtime routines about a week prior to the first day of school.